vauban353/bvf-gateware-4-cape-uarts/Readme.md

 #### M2_OPTION
 Specifes the build option for the digital logic attached to the M.2 connector.
 Options are DEFAULT to enable the wi-fi interface or NONE if you do not need wi-fi and want to use the third transceiver on the SYZYGY connector..

-#### HIGH_SPEED_CONN_OPTION
+#### SYZYGY_OPTION
 Specifes the build option for the digital logic attached to the SYZYGY high speed connector.
-Valid values are the directory names in ./script_support/components/HIGH_SPEED_CONNECTOR.
-If you wish to create an alternate build option, add a new directory in ./script_support/components/HIGH_SPEED_CONNECTOR using one of the existing ones as template.
+Valid values are the directory names in ./script_support/components/SYZYGY.
+If you wish to create an alternate build option, add a new directory in ./script_support/components/SYZYGY using one of the existing ones as template.
 This is a good place to experiment if you want to use wired communications up to 12.5Gbps.

 #### MIPI_CSI_OPTION
 Specifies the build option associated with the camera interface.
 Valid values are the directory names in ./script_support/components/MIPI_CSI.
 If you wish to create an alternate build option, add a new directory using one of the existing ones as template.